 A mural celebrating three of Maine's Women Artists- Sculptor Louise Nevelson, Basket Maker Mary Mithcell Gabriel, and illustrator Dahlov Ipcar.
 This mural is on the exterior wall of Artist Studios Running with Scissors in Portland, Maine.
 Abigail Painted this mural as the inaugural Mural for her non profit "City of Hidden Figures" which seeks to provide public art opportunities to women artists, while often celebrating local "Hidden Figures".

-Abigail was commissioned this year to make a mural for Morse St elementary school in Freeport, Maine.
-She took elements from student artwork and lists of their favorite things and incorporated them into a design.
-The art will be printed on panels and installed in October 2021.
+Abigail was commissioned in the spring of 2021 to make a mural for Morse St elementary school in Freeport, Maine.
+She took elements and themes from student artwork and lists of their favorite things, including the school's mascot, and the school's values and incorporated them into a design.
+The art was printed on panels and installed in October 2021.